-Think of the most iconic vehicles in live-action movies and TV, from KITT in Knight Rider to the Ghostbuster’s Ectomobile or even the BurgerMobile from Good Burger, and I bet that the one you have dreamed of getting behind the wheel of the most is the Batmobile.
-The finest ride in Gotham has seen quite a transformative evolution on film, from the 1940s theatrical serials to the recently unveiled car to be driven by Robert Pattinson in The Batman.
+When you think of the most iconic vehicles in pop culture history, I bet the one you have dreamed about getting behind the wheel of most often is the Batmobile.
+The finest ride in Gotham has seen quite a transformative evolution on film, from the 1940s theatrical serials to Matt Reeves’ The Batman.

 3. Batman: The Movie (1966)

-The very first true live-action Batmobile made its cinematic debut in 1966 in the theatrical counterpart to the hit TV series starring Adam West as the Caped Crusader and Burt Ward as his young ward, Robin.
-Modeled after a 1955 Lincoln Futura, the jet black paint job with red trim, sleek “wing-like” body, and the mandatory rocket blaster in the back, this thing is a beauty (hell, I even dig the Jetsons-style dome windows, even if they should be closed).
-Now, this is what I was talking about when I said your ideal toy car should look like a car first.
+Modeled after a 1955 Lincoln Futura, the jet black paint job with red trim, sleek “wing-like” body, and the mandatory rocket blaster in the back makes it a real thing of beauty.
+Hell, I even dig the Jetsons-style dome windows, even if they should be closed.
+This is what I was talking about when I said your ideal toy car should look like a car first.

 2. Batman Begins (2005), The Dark Knight (2008)